airbnb/chronon/devnotes.md

 ***All commands assume you are in the root directory of this project***.
 For me, that looks like `~/repos/zipline`.

+### Configuring IntelliJ

+Be sure to open the project from the `build.sbt` file (at the root level of the git directory).

+Mark the following directories as `Sources Root` by right clicking on the directory in the tree view, and selecting `Mark As` -> `Sources Root`:
+- aggregator/src/main/scala
+- api/src/main/scala
+- spark/src/main/scala

+Mark the following directories as `Test Root` in a similar way:
+- aggregator/src/test/scala
+- api/src/test/scala
+- spark/src/test/scala

+The project should then automatically start indexing, and when it finishes you should be good to go.

 ### Generate python thrift definitions

 ```shell